gfclabs/gfclabs.github.io/_posts/2020-08-12-first-post!-somewhat-random-sampling.md

 #### Example

-I picked an example where the *source* distribution was skewed, and the *target* distribution was not.
+I picked an example where the *source* distribution was skewed and the *target* distribution was not.
 I thought the result would be more visually pleasing if I could eliminate the skewed signal when sampling.
 I also decided to use parametric distributions because they are easy to generate and many of them have closed-form log likelihoods.